fubarlabs/foocars/tutorials/Python Virtual Environments.md

     Pipenv uses pip and virtualenv under the hood but simplifies their usage with a single command line interface.

-*  **Installing packages for your project**
+ **Installing packages for your project**

+When you start a project with it, Pipenv will automatically create a virtual environment for that project if you aren't already using one.

 Pipenv manages dependencies on a per-project basis.
 To install packages, change into your project’s directory  and run:

     ```$ cd myproject```
     ```$ pipenv install flask==0.12.1```

 Pipenv will install the indicated version of the *flask* library and create a Pipfile for you in your project’s directory.
 The Pipfile is used to track which dependencies your project needs in case you need to re-install them, such as when you share your project with others.

 * Notice that we didn’t activate any virtual environments here, Pipenv takes care of virtual environments for us.